 Apparently the single most important piece of paper for ukulele players is a ukulele chord chart or ukulele chord table.
-Whether you’re a complete beginner or advanced beginner, you will need to look for the chord diagram, if it’s not on the song sheet.
+Whether you’re a complete beginner or advanced beginner, you will need to look for the chord diagram, if it’s not on the song sheet and you don’t know it by heart.
 I have created many varieties of ukulele chord charts in jam sessions and my classes.
 But where is THE one I can use on my website?

 A really useful chord table